abhishekarya1/DSA-2k23/recursion.md

 ### Advanced Problems
 **Palindrome Partitioning**: check all partition positions, if a partition's left substring (`start` to `i`) is a palindrome, put it in ans vector and then recur for remaining string moving ahead `i + 1` in recursion call

 **Word Search**: recur on string `word` as soon as the first occurance of the `word[0]` is found, traverse all four directions matching subsequent characters of `word` and if in any direction we reach a dead end (either grid boundaries, non-matching character, or an already visited cell).
 Edge case - mark visited in grid cell as `!` because we can traverse the grid and loop back to the same element again and use it again which is invalid.
 Make sure to backtrack i.e. unvisit after recursive calls.
-This is nothing but DFS - go and check.
+This is nothing but DFS + Backtracking - go and check.
 -  TC = `4 ^ (m*n)` since at each cell we move in 4 directions

-**Rat in a Maze**: Nothing but simple DFS - check and go, make sure to backtrack if further movement is not possible.
+**Rat in a Maze**: Nothing but simple DFS + Backtracking - check and go, make sure to backtrack if further movement is not possible.
 TC = `4 ^ (m*n)`

 **N-Queens**: input is `nCol = nRow = nQueens`,  recur on `cols` and FOR loop on `rows`, need to check only three sides (left in the same row, left upper diag, left lower diag) as we're moving from left to right.
 - TC = `O(N! * N)`.
 For the first queen, we have `N` choices of squares, for the second queen we need to check `N-1` choices (since one square is taken by the first queen), for the third queen we need to check for `N-2` choices, and so on till only `1` choice and we explore all choices so we take product (i.e. factorial).
 In practice, TC is better since we know if we cannot place a queen and we backtrack earlier than reaching `1`